-Our clinical supervisors are all certified and licensed speech/language pathologists who are experts in working with adults with aphasia and children with language and literacy disorders.
-Additional professional staff includes music therapist, a social planner, and a social worker.
+Our clinical supervisors are all certified and licensed speech language pathologists who are experts in working with adults with aphasia and children with language and literacy disorders.
+Additional professional staff includes music therapist and our Services Coordinator provides recreational activities for clients.
 Our director is a neuropsychologist.

 Ongoing clinical placements are available at the University of Michigan Center for Language and Literacy (UCLL) throughout the year.
 Interns from local and out-of-state universities are accepted into 2-3 month placements at the University of Michigan Aphasia Program (UMAP) or in Language and Literacy Services (LLS) at UCLL.
 As an intern, you will participate in a rigorous training program to develop your clinical skills.

-A longer-term one-year clinical placement is also available for fellows at UCLL.
+A longer-term, one-year clinical placement is typically available for fellows at UCLL.
 Clinical fellows are students who have completed their graduate training in the field of Speech-Language Pathology and are seeking employment.
 During this placement, the clinical fellow participates in a 9-month internship and then achieves certification from our national organization.

 How to Apply

-Please contact Education Coordinator Keli Licata, M.A., CCC-SLP for more information about any of our speech-language pathology placements by calling (734) 764-8440 or send an email to email@example.com.
+Please contact Education Coordinator Keli Licata, M.A., CCC-SLP for more information about internships by emailing firstname.lastname@example.org.
+For information on clinical fellowships, contact Clinic Manager Jennifer Corey at email@example.com.

 The University Center for Language and Literacy welcomes volunteers for various roles and tasks throughout the year.
 Fill out the Contact Us form below to get started with the volunteering process.